 He admits that he didn't really have to stop working and leave school.
 He could have gotten the clothes and money he needed to keep going.
 But instead, he just laid low in his horrible little room, thinking and thinking.

-During the thinking, he started to believe that people are in bad shape, but they can't change, ever.
-So the strong people, the ones who will do anything, will always rule the weak and rule the world.
+During the thinking, he started to believe that people are in bad shape, and they can't change, ever.
+The strong people, the ones who will do anything, will always rule the weak and rule the world.

 That's why he killed the pawnbroker, to show he was strong enough to do anything and thereby take his place among the strong, among the rulers.